Skip to Content

 Click here to register for a local qualifier

-Drive, Chip And Putt 2022 Summer Schedule
+Drive, Chip And Putt 2025 Summer Schedule

 We encourage all PGA Professionals to promote the Drive, Chip and Putt qualifying schedule at your facility.

-For a full list of qualifying venues at the local and sub-regional level, or for more information about the Drive, Chip and Putt Championship, including official rules and registration, please visit DriveChipandPutt.com
+For a full list of qualifying venues at the local and sub-regional level, or for more information about the Drive, Chip and Putt Championship, including official rules and registration, please visit drivechipandputt.com

 Volunteer and Earn MSR

-The SCPGA is in need of volunteers for the 2022 Drive, Chip & Putt Qualifying season.
+The SCPGA is in need of volunteers for the Drive, Chip & Putt Qualifying season.
 Come be part of this ongoing tradition!
 Qualifiers are held throughout the Southern California region and all volunteer meals are provided during the competition.
 Volunteers can choose which qualifier and shift they’d like to attend.
 Are you a PGA Member?
 You can earn 1 MRS credit per hour worked, up to 4 hours.

-Host a 2022 Local Qualifier Pilot!
+Host a Local Qualifier!

-every child, every ability, in every town.
-To that end, we’re looking for 12 PGA Recognized facilities in Southern California to participate in a local qualifying pilot next year.
+Overview: The Masters Tournament, United States Golf Association (USGA) and The PGA of America are the founding partners of DCP.
+The vision of this youth skills competition is to grow the game of golf by encouraging youngsters of all ages and abilities to give golf a try.
+The DCP youth skills competition is for every child, every ability, in every town.
+To that end, we’re looking for 12 PGA Recognized facilities in Southern California to participate in a local qualifiers next year.
 The site and staff must be enthusiastic about DCP; have the capacity & participation potential to hold a qualifier; and willing to be hands on with delivering the event.

 Facility Registration: Each host facility must be registered and approved to host a DCP local qualifier.
 Section office will help facilitate.